 I might adjust this budget down to something that's achievable, rather than leaving it as a stretch goal.

 Do 12 art/culture things

 I've only completed four art/culture events so far, but I have three more planned already, so I'm well on the way to hitting this goal.
 Most of these events are theatre so far, which I'm happy about, because my theatre attendance has dropped a lot since I stopped working in the industry, and I've missed it.
-I also went to an art exhibition at NGV and saw Tim Minchin live, which was excellent.
+I also went to an art exhibition at NGV and saw Tim Minchin live, who was excellent.

 That's it!
 So, looking ahead to the next six months, here are my adjusted goals for 2019: